reviewboard/reviewboard/docs/manual/users/review-requests/fields.rst

 icon.
 A text box will appear allowing you to modify the value.

 To save a field, press the :kbd:`Enter` key or click :guilabel:`OK`.
-To revert your changes, press the :kbd:`Escape` key or click :guilabel:`Cancel'.
+To revert your changes, press the :kbd:`Escape` key or click :guilabel:`Cancel`.

 Summary